wp-graphql/wp-graphql-woocommerce/docs/local-testing.md

 ### Generating a WPUnit test file

-The PHP testing suite used by WPGraphQL and WooGraphQL is Codeception, but they don't manage the `codeception/codeception` in **Composer**.
+The PHP testing suite used by WPGraphQL and WPGraphQL for WooCommerce is Codeception, but they don't manage the `codeception/codeception` in **Composer**.
 That is done by the `lucatume/wp-browser` package.
 This package, developed and maintained by *[theAverageDev](http://theaveragedev.com/)* [Luca Tumedei](https://github.com/lucatume), **[wp-browser](https://wpbrowser.wptestkit.dev/)** is a suite of Codeception modules that provide tools designed specifically for testing WordPress sites, themes, and plugins on multiple levels.
 The `lucatume/wp-browser` package functions as a one-stop shop managing Codeception and all it's dependencies for WPGraphQL and many of it's extensions.

 So having done everything above, and finally being ready for development, begin by generating the **ItemCountTest** test file with Codeception `generate` command.
 Run the following in your terminal from the project root directory